achojnicki/sicken/docs/setting_up_twitch_chat.md

 ## Setup

-1. Go to the [https://dev.twitch.tv/console/apps](https://dev.twitch.tv/console/apps) and register the new APP with the settings below..
+1. Go to the [https://dev.twitch.tv/console/apps](https://dev.twitch.tv/console/apps) and register the new APP with the settings below.

 	Settings: